Board of Governors

 Ex-Officio Governor

-David J. Park, DO, FAAFP, FACOFP Dr. Park serves as the national President Elect of ACOFP and spearheaded the formation of ACOFP-MW, the first regional society for ACOFP.
-He currently lives in Billings, MT and is the Founding Dean of the Rocky Vista University – Montana College of Osteopathic Medicine.
-Dr. Park received his DO degree from the New York College of Osteopathic Medicine and completed his family medicine residency at Jamaica Hospital Medical Center in Queens, NY.
-Dr. Park has been involved in the full spectrum of osteopathic medical education and has been an active leader in many state and national medical organizations.
+David J. Park, DO, FAAFP, FACOFP dist. is Past-President of the national ACOFP and spearheaded the formation of ACOFP-MW, the first regional society for ACOFP.
+Dr. Park graduated from the New York College of Osteopathic Medicine and completed his family medicine residency at Jamaica Hospital Medical Center in Queens, NY.
+Dr. Park is dedicated to medical education and leadership development and continues to be an active in many state and national medical organizations.